YASP-UWaterloo/YASP-UWaterloo.github.io/people.md

 * #### David Oluwadmilare Olona, Production Lead _University of Waterloo_

-  Email:
+  Email: *Will be added shortly.*

 * #### Aiden Fox Ivey, Production Engineer
   _University of Waterloo_

-  Email:
+  Email: abfoxive@uwaterloo.ca

 ### Technical Team

 * #### Guanting Pan, Technical Lead
   _University of Waterloo_

-  Email:
+  Email: *Will be added shortly.*

 * #### Andre Slavescu, Technical Lead
   _University of Waterloo_

-  Email :
+  Email: *Will be added shortly.*

 * #### Austin You, Technical Engineer
   _University of Waterloo_

-  Email :
+  Email: *Will be added shortly.*

 * #### Dylan Potts, Editor
-  Email:
+  Email: *Will be added shortly.*

 * #### Anthony Nicholas, Quality Engineer
   _Ashland University_

-  Email:
+  Email: *Will be added shortly.*

 ### Web Development

 * #### Keane Moraes
   _University of Waterloo_

-  Email :
+  Email: *Will be added shortly.*

 * #### Dylan Creech
   _Ohio University_

-  Email :
+  Email: *Will be added shortly.*